According to Howard Dresner now is the time to gear up and dive into the world of data.

-Jeff Loucks, executive director of The Center for Technology, Media & Telecommunications at Deloitte, said that 2020 is the year that is going to take the adoption of AI into the enterprise mainstream.
+Jeff Loucks, a top Deloitte executive, said that 2020 will take take the adoption of AI into the enterprise mainstream.

-According to Deloitte’s most recent “State of AI in the Enterprise” report, out of 2,737 executives surveyed across nine countries, everyone said they were already using some form of AI in their companies.
+According to Deloitte’s “State of AI in the Enterprise” report, out of 2,737 executives surveyed across nine countries, everyone said they were already using some form of AI in their companies.

-Based on the report, 53% of the AI adopters spent more than USD $20 million over the past year on AI-related technology and talent.
-71% said they are expecting to increase the spending in the next year.
+Furthermore, 53% of the AI adopters spent over USD $20 million over the past year on AI-related technology.
+71% of them are expecting to increase the spending in the next year.

-Almost everyone (93%) said they use cloud-based AI services, adding that companies prefer to buy the services instead of building their own AI capabilities.
+Interestingly, almost everyone (93%) said they use cloud-based AI services.
+They added that companies prefer to buy the services instead of building their own AI capabilities.

-“It’s easier to get started,” Loucks said, adding that compared to building a system, cloud services are faster to deploy and generally end up costing less.
+“It’s easier to get started,” Loucks said.
+He added that compared to building a system, cloud services are faster to deploy and generally end up costing less.

-This can lead to overreactions, such as unnecessarily reducing workforce without truly understanding the details of why they are laying off workers, who should stay and who should go, and not knowing when they should be hiring workers back.
+This can lead to overreactions and bad decisions.
+For example, companies may try to reduce their workforce without having a clear picture about the situation.
+Executive may not understand who should stay and who should go, and not knowing when they should be hiring workers back.

-Not all companies are going to survive in the post-COVID-19 world.
-Those who will, however, need to embrace data.
+Whether we like it or not, many companies won’t survive in the post-COVID-19 world.
+However, those who will, need to embrace data.
 At the end of the day, in data we should trust in the times of trouble.

 “If you have data, it speaks truth, as opposed to the last five people you spoke to or your own biases.
 Data always challenges those, and we’re always collecting data, and that’s a great way to learn,” Dresner said.